-Our system is comprised of four parts: (1) CMC, an explicit state model checker running the Linux kernel, (2) a file system test driver, (3) a permutation checker which verifies that a file system can recover no matter what order buffer cache contents are written to disk, and (4) a fsck recovery checker.
+Our system is comprised of four parts: (1) CMC, an explicit state model checker running the Linux kernel, (2) a file system test driver, (3) a permutation checker that verifies that a file system can recover no matter what order buffer cache contents are written to disk, and (4) an fsck recovery checker.
 The model checker starts in an initial pristine state (an empty, formatted disk) and recursively generates and checks successive states by systematically executing state transitions.
-Transitions are either test driver operations or FS-specific kernel threads which flush blocks to disk.
+Transitions are either test driver operations or FS-specific kernel threads that flush blocks to disk.
 The test driver is conceptually similar to a program run during testing.
-It creates, removes, and renames files, directories, and hard links;
+It creates, removes, and renames files, directories, and hard links; writes to and truncates files; and mounts and unmounts the file system.
+Figure 1 shows this process.